mykolatyniv/NJIT-1st-MiniProject/calculator.md

 <a name="Decorator">

 ## Decorator
 - A decorator is a design pattern in Python that allows a user to add new functionality to an existing object without modifying its structure.
+More specifically, a decorator in Python is any callable Python object that is used to modify a function or a class.

-There are two different kinds of decorators in Python:
+There are two different kinds of decorators in Python, however they have the same underlying concept:
 * Function decorators - When a user needs to create an object that acts as a function then function decorator needs to return an object that acts like a function, so __call__ can be useful.
 * Class decorators - To define a decorator as a class we have to use a __call__ method of classes.